fpalsson/com.fp.advanced-scheduler/docs/index.md

 _This can all seem excessive, it could be accomplished with two simple flows, but the power of the app will be shown in the comming scenarios._

 ### Scenario 2
-**Turn lamp or other on/off device on/off at solar triggered times (with offsets if desired), in this scenario turn on at sunset and turn off at sunrise every day.**
+**Turn lamp or other on/off device on or off at solar triggered times (with offsets if desired), in this scenario turn on at sunset and turn off at sunrise every day.**

 Solution:
 1. Expand the **schedule** created in scenario 1 above.